-Anything you say before your Miranda rights can be used against you as a spontaneous statement.
+Anything you say before your Miranda rights, used against you as a spontaneous statement.
 It is always a good idea upon being asked any incriminating questions to remain silent.
-After hearing your Miranda rights and requesting an attorney, anything you say can also be used against you.
+After hearing your Miranda rights and requesting an attorney, anything you say, used against you.

-You may be confused about when you are allowed the opportunity to speak with an attorney in a DUI case.
-The law on this topic varies significantly varies from state to state.
+Your confused about when your allowed the opportunity to speak with an attorney in a DUI case.
+The law on this topic significantly varies from state to state.
 The right to counsel under the 6th Amendment is a federal right that serves as the minimum requirement for DUI cases.
 Each individual state has the discretion to expand that right.
-Depending on your state's constitution and your local laws you may be entitled to speak with an attorney before custodial interrogation (or before you decide whether you wish to submit to a chemical test).
+Depending on your state's constitution and your local laws, your entitled to speak with an attorney before custodial interrogation, or before you decide whether you wish to submit to a chemical test.

 Depending on the laws of your jurisdiction, this confusion could help you defend your case.
 After the DUI arrest, always ask to speak with an attorney immediately before performing any field sobriety tests.
-While suspects are entitled to an attorney at that time, the request may be taken as a "refusal" to cooperate.
+While suspects entitled to an attorney at that time, the request taken as a refusal to cooperate.
 The failure to properly advise rights could make or break the case.

 In some jurisdictions, suspects don't have right to counsel prior to field sobriety tests.
-In other states, your rights attach once blood, breath, or urine sample is requested.
-The right is limited and time may be restricted.
+In other states, your rights attach once blood, breath, or urine sample requested.
+The right limited and time restricted.
 The officer must inform the suspect that no such rights exist and failure to do so could help significantly in your defense.